Mathbustamante/vivlio-note-exporter/README.md

 ### 4. Set your book notes in a folder called `notes`

-Export your notes in Vivlio and past the generated `html` files to your `notes` folder.
+Export your notes in Vivlio and paste the generated `html` files to your `notes` folder.

 ### 5. Run code